Tomislav Domazet-Lošo

-Tomislav Domazet-Lošo (Split, 1974) is a Croatian geneticist.
+Tomislav Domazet-Lošo (born 1974 in Split, Croatia) is a Croatian geneticist.
 His fields of interest are evolutionary genetics, evolutionary developmental biology, macroevolution, and tumor evolution.
 He is currently employed at the Ruđer Bošković Institute as a researcher.

 Education

 Tomislav Domazet-Lošo, son of Croatian Admiral Davor Domazet-Lošo, was born in Split in 1974.
 In 1997, he graduated with a degree in biology from the Faculty of Science in Zagreb, after which he received his Ph.D. degree in genetics at the University of Cologne, Institute for Genetics in 2003.

 Research

-In 2007, he claimed to have developed a method of genomic philostratigraphy which states that every living organism in its genome carries a record of its evolutionary path.
-Hence, it is possible to read the evolutionary history of the species.
-In his lecture on September 17, 2007, in the Hall of the Matthias of Croatia, Domazet-Lošo presented the first ever philostratigraphic maps.
+Tomislav claimed to have created a method of genomic phylostratigraphy in 2007 in a presentation in the Hall of the Matthias of Croatia.
 Before this discovery, the only direct approach to the research of evolutionary history was to study and compare the fossil remains discovered at sites all over the world.
 Since it is impossible to predict where certain fossils are to be found, evolutionary research is largely dependent on good fortune in the discovery of high quality paleontological finds.
-The theory of genomic philostratigraphy solved this problem.
+The theory of genomic phylostratigraphy solved this problem.